 It is sometimes advisable to trim the hair around your Komondor’s face.
 This will allow him to see more easily, and it’ll prevent his facial hair from getting fouled with food.

-Komondorok aren’t very common dogs, so you’ll often have to invest quite a bit of legwork to track one down.
-Just be sure to research any breeder from whom you intend to purchase your new dog, to ensure that they operate in an ethical manner.
+Komondorok aren’t very common dogs, so you’ll often have to invest quite a bit of legwork to track one down a Komondor puppy.
+Just be sure to research any Komondor breeder from whom you intend to purchase your new dog, to ensure that they operate in an ethical manner.

 All dogs shed, although some shed more than others.
 Komondorok are moderate shedders, who fall somewhere in between poodles and other breeds that shed very little, and German shepherds or Labs, who tend to shed very heavily.